Katharinski/tensor-pipeline/README.md

 # tensor-pipeline
-Software to build and decompose tensors in Matlab from fMRI data
+Software to build and decompose tensors in Matlab from fMRI and simulated data, as described in Glomb, Katharina, et al. "Resting state networks in empirical and simulated dynamic functional connectivity."
+NeuroImage 159 (2017): 388-402.

 Software developed by Katharina Glomb

 The pipeline is intended for building and decomposing 3-way-tensors representing dynamic functional connectiviy.
 Multiple subjects are needed to apply the parameter selection presented here.

-Steps:
+The TR used is 2 seconds (can be adapted).

+All steps can be seen in main_script.m.
+Summary with function names:

+0) load your data, choose the FC measure (see point 2) and, if sliding windows used (correlation-based measures, mutual information), choose a window width (in frames)

+optional: simulate data - sim_script, Get_balanced_weights, DMF_sim - as in Deco et al. (2014)

-1) build tensors from time series
+1) build tensors from time series (make_tensor)
 This method is intended for fMRI data with low spatial resolution which allows comparison with node and edge-style models.
-Tensors consist of adjacency matrices - in particular, functional connectivity (FC) matrices - which are computed for sliding windows.
-FC is computed using 1) Pearson correlation, 2) Mutual Information as introduced in Kraskov et al. (2004).
+Tensors consist of adjacency matrices - in particular, functional connectivity (FC) matrices.
+FC is computed using 1) Pearson correlation ('corr'), 2) absolute values of Pearson correlation ('abs'), 3) Mutual Information as introduced in Kraskov et al. (2004) ('MI'), 4) phase differences (phase differences between 0 and pi are mapped to adjacency values between 1 and 0, respectively).
+This latter measure is the only instantaneous one.
+surrogates_cov: for creating phase-shuffled (stationary) surrogate time series; decomposition results will be compared to real data
+make_tensor:
+  for methods 'abs' and 'corr': calls prepdata_fcms for method 'MI': calls MI_kraskov for method 'ph': calls get_phases (-->filter_fMRI), phase_diffs_adj

-2) decompose tensors
-Tensor decomposition assumes that tensors are described by a small number of features that superimpose linearly (see Cichocki et al., 2009).
-We use two different algorithms to obtain these features: CPD (canonical polyadic decomposition, also known as PARAFAC) for correlation, and NTF (non-negative tensor factorization) for MI.
+2) decompose tensors (decomp_tens) - requires third party software (freely available) Tensor decomposition assumes that tensors are described by a small number of features that superimpose linearly (see Cichocki et al., 2009).
+We use two different algorithms to obtain these features: CPD (canonical polyadic decomposition, also known as PARAFAC) for correlation, and NCP (non-negative CP) for the other measures, because they are nonnegative.
 Algorithms used here are described in Phan et al. (2013) and Kim and Park (2012), respectively.

-3) estimate parameters for decomposition
+References and links are given in decomp_tens.m.
+Tensors are composed using different numbers of features (F), and better results are achieved when tensors are binarized, keeping only the biggest FC pairs (different thresholds).
+As a result, one decomposition is run for each value of F and threshold value and resulting features as well as decomposition errors are saved.
+For binarized tensors, the Hamming distance is used to compute these errors (get_error_hamming.m).

+3) cluster resulting features to get templates - cluster_spfeats, make_templates
-It is impossible to analytically estimate the number of features that should be used in the decomposition.
-Furthermore, we found that reducing noise by thresholding tensors, removing all but the very biggest FC values, yields better results.
-In order to evaluate the goodness of the decompositions, we cluster extracted features across subjects and use the silhouette value to quantify how well the features are clustered.
+In order to evaluate the quality of the decompositions, we K-means-cluster extracted spatial features across subjects and use the silhouette value to quantify how well the features are clustered.
 This means that our criterion is that the features generalize across subjects.
-Reconstruction fit is also provided.
-Importantly, these criteria have to be compared to surrogate data (see Hindriks et al. (2016) for an example of correct usage with fMRI data).
+For each value of F, K, and threshold, clustering quality is assessed taking the difference between surrogate and real data.
 The result is a set of "prototypical" features, or "templates".

+4) plot the results - f_anatplot
+Silhuette values and templates will be shown.

+optional: match templates from real data with features extracted from simulated/surrogate/single subject data - match_templates
+Vectors are quantized and overlap is computed using confusion matrices and Cohen's kappa (see Glomb et al. 2017 for details).

 The pipeline makes use of third party software: Tensor toolbox (Bader & Kolda, 2012), NTF toolbox (Kim & Park, 2008), TENSORBOX (Phan et al., 2013)